Zkine/React-select-npm/README.md

 ## Features

-- This component can be used for React version 18
+- This component can be used for React version 17 and higher
 - Out of the box integration
 - Small size and no dependencies